Gordon999/Pi_Videoer/README.md

 # Pi_Videoer

 A python script to capture images either triggered by motion or timelapse.
+Uses Raspberry OS BULLSEYE and libcamera-vid / still.
-It can capture either videos as still frames, upto 30fps at 1920 x 1080, which can be converted into MP4 files, or still photos.
+It can capture either videos as still frames, upto 30fps at 1920 x 1080, which can be converted into MP4 files, or still photos at full resolution.

 ## Screenshot